axonivy-market/pattern-demos/pattern-demos-product/README.md

 # Pattern Demos

-Pattern Demos are a collection of processes, dialogs, code or other snippets, which can be useful in your projects.
+***Note***: Pattern Demos are not a ready-to-use component but rather a collection of processes, dialogs, code or other snippets, which can be useful in your projects.
 If you want to use a pattern, copy the necessary parts to your project and adapt as needed.
 The demos are kept as simple as possible but some of the demos require additional infrastructure in your project.